-The Media Communication and Technology Department (MCOM) strives to prepare talented students as media generalists for communication production careers.
-Eleven theoretical and handson digital and analog core courses in multimedia, animation, video, studio television, graphics, sound, photography, and visualization are required.
+The Media Communication and Technology Department (MCOM) strives to train media generalists in both theory and application of media communication concepts and techniques and prepare them to be lifelong learners.
+Eleven theoretical and hands-on foundation courses in digital multimedia, animation, video, studio television, graphics, audio, photography, electronic publishing and media for the web are required.
 Advanced level elective courses offer students specialization in media production or expansion into new and emerging technologies.

-Student run MCOM faculty supervised television, sound, and photography clubs are available.
-Television club and MCOM students are engaged in media productions that support local athletic, non-profits and other agencies.
-Productions are aired via cable television.
+Student run and MCOM faculty supervised television, audio, and photography clubs are available.
+Students from the Television Club and MCOM are engaged in media productions that support local athletic, non-profits and other agencies.
+Productions are aired over cable television.